daniel-023/URECA-Parliament-Topic-Modeling/README.md

    ```

 ## Project Structure
-- `Datasets/`: Contains reports from the first 3 parliaments of Singapore.
+- [Datasets](./Datasets/): Contains reports from the first 3 parliaments of Singapore.
-- `Models/`: Stores the trained BERTopic model and embeddings, managed with Git LFS.
+- [Models](./Models/): Stores the trained BERTopic model and embeddings, managed with Git LFS.
-- `Output/`: Includes outputs from exploratory data analysis (EDA) and visualizations like the intertopic distance map, document visualizations, and bar charts of top topics.
+- [Output](./Output/): Includes outputs from exploratory data analysis (EDA) and visualisations like the intertopic distance map, document visualisations, and bar charts of top topics.
 - `EDA.py`: Script for exploratory data analysis including data information, document length histograms, and word clouds.
 - `data_preprocessing.py`: Functions for data loading, cleaning, and preprocessing.
 - `topic_modeling.py`: Contains functions for training the BERTopic model, loading models, topic extraction, and visualization.